Burry/certish/docs/Development.md

 ## npm Dependencies

 Inside the project directory, install npm dependencies with `yarn` or `yarn install`.
-If you prefer to use npm, then run `npm install`.
+If you prefer to install with npm then run `npm install`.

 ## AWS Amplify

 certish uses the [AWS Amplify Framework](https://aws.amazon.com/amplify/framework) to interface with backend cloud resources provisioned by the [AWS Amplify CLI](https://aws-amplify.github.io/docs/cli-toolchain/quickstart).
 You will need to install, configure, and initialize the Amplify CLI before building, running, or making backend changes to the project.

 1. Install the Amplify CLI globally: `npm install -g @aws-amplify/cli`
 2. Run `amplify configure`.
 You will be prompted to sign in to the AWS Console and create a new IAM user for the Amplify CLI.
-If your team has already provided you with Amplify IAM credentials, then close the browser prompts and input your IAM access key and secret access key.
+If your team has already provided you with Amplify IAM credentials, then close the browser prompts and input your IAM access key ID and secret access key.
+3. If your team has existing Amplify environments deployed, obtain `team-provider-info.json` from them and place it in the `amplify` directory before proceeding.
+AWS [recommends] leaving this file out of public repositories, and so if you're using one you can remove `team-provider-info.json` from `.gitignore` and commit it freely.
+Otherwise, you will need an external process to keep this file privately in sync among your team after every time the file is updated by the Amplify CLI.
-3. Run `amplify init` from within the project directory.
+4. Run `amplify init` from within the project directory.
 Confirm that you want to use an existing environment, and then select the environment name that matches your checked-out git branch.

 ### Deployment